This lemon peel star garland is a great easy and inexpensive way to add a little fresh smelling brightness to your holiday mantel.

 If you have visited here before then you know how much I love to work with naturals, especially at the holidays.
 My dried orange garland with bay leaves and cinnamon sticks was getting a little weathered looking so I decided to make something new.
 Today’s simple DIY is a dried lemon peel garland that will smell great and add some bright color to your mantel.

-Here’s the link to the star shape cutter I picked up at Hobby Lobby.
+Here's the link to the star shape cutter I picked up at Hobby Lobby.
 It comes as a set of three.
-I used the smallest one for these stars.
-I like them because they are metal and a little sharp which really helps with pushing through the lemon peel.
+The smallest one was used for these stars.
+They worked well because they are metal and a little sharp which really helps with pushing through the lemon peel.

-I used this brown wax thread, the same one that I used for the dried flower garland on our fall mantel, to create the lemon peel star garland.
+Brown wax thread is used to string the lemon stars for the garland.
+This is the same one that I used for the dried flower garland on our fall mantel.

-I love using this thread because the wax allows the stars to glide easily, yet holds them in place at the same time.
+I love using this thread.
+The wax coating allows the stars to glide easily, yet holds them in place at the same time.

 This charming little garland can be used on the mantel atop fresh greens as shown here or on your tree, around a door or archway, so many different options.